 There are three different types of lights – each with a different function – that must be incorporated into your new kitchen, and they are

-LEDs for Ambient, Task and Accent Lighting are Designer Recommend
+LEDs for Ambient, Task and Accent Lighting are Designer Recommended

-A good lighting plan starts with ambient lighting – your overhead lights, such as ceiling fixtures or track lighting, chandeliers and pendant lights.
+A good lighting plan starts with ambient lighting, which is overhead lights.
+Examples include ceiling fixtures or track lighting, chandeliers and pendant lights.

-Next, your plan will determine placement of the task lighting, such as undercabinet strip lights or pucks, that get placed over each work zone to give extra light without causing shadows.
+Next, your plan will determine where to place the task lighting, such as under cabinet strip lights or pucks, that get installed over each work zone to give extra light without causing shadows.

-Finally, accent lights get added in to call attention to your new kitchen’s architectural details and decorative items.
+To sum it up, add accent lights.
+Accent lights call attention to your new kitchen’s architectural details and decorative items.

 LEDs for Ambient Lights

 Ambient lighting is the main source of light in your kitchen.
-Whether you’re adding light where none currently exists, or you’re filling in because there’s not enough light, a combination of different styles of LED lights can be used to spread out light evenly across the room.
+Use it to add light where none currently exists.
+Use a combination of different styles of LED lights to spread out light evenly across the room.

 Recessed ceiling lights are typically the main source of ambient lighting.
-Traditionally, in the past, halogen or other incandescent sources were used.
-Now, those old-fashioned fixtures have been replaced with long-lasting, energy-saving LEDs.
-It is now possible to get all the light you need from a series of 1- or 2-inch downlights instead of the 6- or 8-inch cans of decades past.
+Homeowners used halogen or other incandescent sources in the past.
+Now, long-lasting, energy-saving LEDS have replaced those old-fashioned fixtures.
+You can get all the light you need from a series of 1- or 2-inch downlights instead of the 6- or 8-inch cans of decades past.
 Many homeowners love the less cluttered ceiling that results

 LEDs for Task Lights

-LED lights are ideal for undercabinet lighting because they don’t over heat like the halogens used in the past.
-LEDs stay cool so your hands don’t get hot while you’re working below them.
-Or burned, if you accidently touch them.
+LED lights are ideal for undercabinet lighting.
+They don’t overheat like the halogens used in the past.
+Because LEDS stay cool, your hands won’t get burned, if you accidently touch them.

-Undercabinet lighting options include LED strip lights and LED puck lights.
-LED strip lights are used under the cabinet to completely light your counter space, while the puck lights are directional and create a pool of light that’s perfect for places where task lighting is needed, such as over a cutting board.
+Under cabinet lighting options include LED strip lights and LED puck lights.
+LED strip lights are used under the cabinet to light your counter space.
+The puck lights are directional.
+They create a pool of light that’s perfect for places where task lighting is needed, such as over a cutting board.

 LEDs for Accent Lights

-Any well-designed kitchen will include accent lights, such as toe kick lights, interior cabinet lights and any other place where you want to accentuate your favorite things.
+Any well-designed kitchen will include accent lights.
+Examples include toe kick lights, interior cabinet lights and any other place where you want to accentuate your favorite things.

 If you’re showing off serving pieces or collectibles in glass-front cabinets, LED interior lights are perfect.
-Rope lighting can be installed behind face frames of the cabinet or recessed puck lights can be installed in cabinet tops so the light shines down from top to bottom.
+Rope lighting can be installed behind face frames of the cabinet or recessed puck lights can be installed in cabinet tops.
+This light shines down from top to bottom.
 And you don’t have to worry about them getting too hot inside the cabinet – they stay cool.

 Glass countertops can be lit from below by LED lights for a dramatic effect.
 And LEDs can be used in a tray ceiling to highlight this architectural feature.

 There are excellent reasons why LED lighting is perfect for your new kitchen.
-Each reason helps to make your kitchen more enjoyable and safer and helps to improve its overall look.
+Each reason helps to make your kitchen more enjoyable and safer.

 Reason #1.
 Brightness = Safety